Nantenainah/job_finder/README.md

         - Put the PORT=YOUR_PORT (Example: 5000)
         - Put the DATABASE_URL=YOUR_DATABASE_URL (Example: "mongodb://localhost:2710/job_finder)
     - Create your branch by running "git checkout -b your_branch_name"
+    - (Run the project by typing "npm run dev")
     - Make your change
     - Make a pull request by running "git push origin your_branch_name"